CarlosLint/nuance/README.md

     fmt.Fatal("LoadFormTemplateLibrary failed:", err)
 }

-// loads and processes the image then returns a
+// load and process the image then return a
-// map with the zone marked in the templete. var ret map[string]string ret, err = n.OCRImgWithTemplate("sample.tif") if err != nil {
+// map with the zone marked in the template. var ret map[string]string ret, err = n.OCRImgWithTemplate("sample.tif") if err != nil {
     fmt.Fatal("OCRImgWithTemplate failed:", err)
 }

-// echoes the result on the screen for k, v := range ret {
+// echo the result on the screen for k, v := range ret {
     fmt.Println("k:", k, "v:", v)
 }

-// close the library and frees the memory n.Quit() n.Free()
+// close the library and free the memory n.Quit() n.Free()
 ```

 ## Running the tests

-At this point of development to run unit tests is necessary to provide your own license files, templates and samples.
+At this point to run unit tests it's necessary to provide your own license files, templates and samples.

 ## Installation